Research & Development

 JAXA promotes three research and development programs and a fundamental research program that underpins them.

-Silent supersonic transport technologies
+Supersonic transport design technologies

 Wind tunnel testing at JAXA as part of joint research on supersonic transport technology with NASA and Boeing